jgbakke/Unity-Dialogue-Example/README.md

 	        "applyCondition" : ["Completed a quest", true]
 	}

-id should be a string and is how it is identified
+id should be a string and is how it is identified.
+It should be unique among all dialogues but it doesn't matter its name, so long as it is a string.
+I usually just name them "<characterName>1", "<characterName>2", and so on.

 text: The subtitle

 Condition: If the condition is in the .csv file attached to this script, it will say this.
 Otherwise it will jump to alternateLine and say that instead.
 This way you can make a chain of dialogue options until you fall back on a specific one.

 responseIds: The player has their own similar file.
-They will then be prompted to choose one of their IDs to speak
+They will then be prompted to choose one of these IDs in their file to speak

 applyCondition: This adds the specified condition as a value in the CSV file.
 True for the global CSV file, false otherwise